Stick-slip dynamics in an interleaved system with self-amplified friction: The role of deformation

 To measure the horizontal deformation of the system during the stick phases, we consider the mean absolute horizontal displacement $\sigma_x(n,t_v)=\sqrt{1/t_{\text{st}}\int_{0}^{t_{\text{st}}}\delta x^2(n,t_v+t)dt}$.
 As shown in Fig.~\ref{fig:varPg}, normalizing $\sigma_x(n,t_v)$ with the corresponding vertical stick length $\Lambda_{\text{st}}(t_v)=Vt_{\text{st}}(t_v)$, allows us to analyze the horizontal deformation of the assembly at different stages of detachment as a function of sheet index.
-For highly interleaved blocks, we obtain a quantitative description of the scenario suggested by Fig.~\ref{fig:ImageProc}d.
+The curves shown in Fig.~\ref{fig:varPg} provide a quantitative description of the scenario suggested by Fig.~\ref{fig:ImageProc}d.
 Indeed, $\sigma_x/\Lambda_{\text{st}}$ decreases as a function of $M-n$, meaning that the system's horizontal deformation reduces going from the external part to the internal part of the assembly.
-However, we also note that for less interleaved blocks, $\sigma_x/\Lambda_{\text{st}}$ gradually assumes a constant trend, meaning that normal deformation becomes spatially homogeneous as the system detach.
-This homogenization is accompanied by an increase in horizontal deformation across all the sheets.
-Focusing on the measured numerical values of $\sigma_x/\Lambda_{\text{st}}$, we also note that the external sheets undergoes horizontal displacements comparable to the vertical ones for the overall detachment.
-Instead, the inner part of the assembly initially experiences an almost negligible horizontal deformation before reaching the same relative deformation observed in the external part.
-At least in this regime (i.e. $d\sim 13.2$ mm), the assembly could be considered as consisting of an outer shell of highly mobile horizontal sheets and an inner shell in which the sheets respond to external traction with negligible horizontal displacement.
+Focusing on the numerical values of the vertical axis, we note that outer sheets always undergo horizontal displacements comparable to the vertical ones $\sigma_x/\Lambda_{\text{st}}\sim 0.5$.
+In contrast, the inner part of the assembly experiences an almost negligible horizontal deformation $\sigma_x/\Lambda_{\text{st}}<0.1$.
+By comparing curves at different $d$, we also observe that the detachment is accompanied by an increase in horizontal deformation across all the pages.
+This analysis suggests that the assembly could be considered as consisting of an outer shell with a high horizontal mobility and an inner shell of less mobile sheets.
+This scenario is preserved throughout the detachment but with an overall horizontal mobility that increases with the separation distance.
 This picture will be particularly relevant for the next section.

 One way to qualitatively explain the observed behavior of the system's deformation perpendicular to the traction force is to consider how the force normal to the contact surfaces varies within the assembly.
 Even though the model developed in Ref.~\cite{alarcon2016self} does not take into account the deformability of the system, we can still use it to estimate the normal force $N(n)$ experienced by the sheets in the assembly using Eq.~\eqref{eq::normal}.
 As discussed in Sec.~\ref{sec:ststic:model}, we expect that the outer sheets experience a lower normal force, $N(n\sim M )\sim 0$, with respect to that felt by the inner ones $N(n\sim 1 )\gg 1$.
 Combined with the behavior of $\sigma_x/\Lambda_{\text{st}}$ discussed above, this reasonably suggests that the outer sheets, which experience a low $N$, are relatively more free to displace horizontally than the inner sheets, which experience a large $N$.